adaruna3/continual-kge/README.md

 # Continual Knowledge Graph Embedding (CKGE)
+Supporting code for [CKGE](https://arxiv.org/abs/2101.05850) paper.
 This repo contains three CKGE benchmark datasets as well as scripts to auto-generate new datasets from existing knowledge graphs.

 ## Pre-requisites